The University of South Carolina (or USC or South Carolina) is a public university located in Columbia, South Carolina.

 Related Article: 425 Colleges Charging In-State Tuition for Out-of-State Applicants

-Over 97% of the freshman population at The University of South Carolina reaps the benefits of financial aid or scholarships.
+Over 97% of the freshman population at South Carolina reaps the benefits of financial aid or scholarships.

 The University of South Carolina offers a wide range of scholarships: